 The landscape of house painting has been changing ever since water-based paints were first introduced by Sherwin-Williams in 1941.
 Kem-Tone, as it was called proved that water-based paints were a possibility.
-And it’s no secret that water-based, or latex paints, are easier to work with, better for the environment, and longer lasting than most oil-based paints.
-But there is still a place for oil-based paint today.
-And if you live in an old house, knowing how to work with oil-based paint is almost a requirement.
+And it’s no secret that water-based, or latex paints, are easier to work with, better for the environment, and longer lasting than most oil paints.
+But there is still a place for them paint today.
+And if you live in an old house, knowing how to work with oil is almost a requirement.

 What You Need To Know About Oil-Based Paint

-- Slow-Drying – Oil-based paint is notoriously slow drying and the reason we have the saying “It’s like waiting for paint to dry.”
-Most oil-based paint takes about 8 hrs to dry enough to recoat as opposed to latex paint which takes around 2 hrs to recoat.
-This may sound like a problem at first as it definitely slows down the whole process.
-But this slow drying allows oil-based paint to flow out better and provide a smoother finish than latex paint.
+Slow-Drying – This paint is notoriously slow drying and the reason we have the saying “It’s like waiting for paint to dry.”
+Most oil paints takes about 8 hrs to dry enough to recoat, as opposed to latex paint which takes around 4 hrs to recoat.
+This may sound like a problem at first, as it definitely slows down the whole process.
+But this slow drying allows the paint to flow out better and provide a smoother finish than latex paint.
 This slow process allows brush marks to level out remarkably well.

-- Good Ventilation – If you’re working with oil-based paint you need better ventilation than you do with latex paint.
+Good Ventilation – If you’re working with oil-based paint you need better ventilation than you do with latex paint.
 Make sure to open windows and put a fan in the doorway to pull in fresh air.
-Oil-based paints usually have a much higher VOC content than latex paints which is why the extra ventilation is needed.
+They usually have a much higher VOC content than latex paints, which is why the extra ventilation is needed.

-- Yellows in Dark Areas – If you have old oil-based paint on your closet’s baseboards chances are it’s pretty yellow.
-Light colored oil-based paints are notorious for yellowing with age and in dark areas, The more sunlight it gets the less it yellows.
-If exposed to more sunlight the yellowing will fade away though, and though today’s oil-based paints have gotten better about holding their color it’s still a problem.
+Yellows in Dark Areas – If you have old oil-based paint on your closet’s baseboards, chances are it’s pretty yellow.
+Light colored oil paints are notorious for yellowing with age and in dark areas.
+The more sunlight it gets, the less it yellows.
+If exposed to more sunlight, the yellowing will fade away though, and though today’s paints have gotten better about holding their color, it’s still a problem.

-- You Need A Specific Brush – Oil-based paints require a different brush from latex paints.
+You Need a Specific Brush – Different paints require a different brush.
 There are some brushes that work with both latex and oil, but natural bristle brushes work much better with oil-based paints.
-They are readily available wherever you can buy paint brushes.
+It’s important to pick the right paint brush.
 They will usually say “For Oil-based Paints” on the brush holder.

-- Hard Finish – One of the qualities of oil-based paints that manufacturers have struggled to create with latex paint is a hard durable finish on enamel paints.
-For doors, trim and moldings nothing beats the hard, durable finish of an oil-based enamel paint.
+Hard Finish – One of the qualities of oil paints that manufacturers have struggled to create with latex paint is a hard durable finish on enamel paints.
+Nothing beats the hard, durable finish of an oil-based enamel paint.
 And that hard finish makes it an excellent choice for doors and windows because that hard finish eliminates the sticking that often happens with latex paints.
-The hard finish also unfortunately prevents the paint from being as flexible as latex which is why old oil-based paints begin to crack and chip off.
+The hard finish also unfortunately prevents the paint from being as flexible as latex, which is why old oil-based paints begin to crack and chip off.
 Temperature swings and expansion of the surface eventually breaks the harder paint film of an oil-based paint.

 - Make sure the area is well-ventilated.